ANG brigadier generals mentor BEYA attendees, build lasting connection with local siblings

+What began as a virtual mentoring session at a conference led to a lasting mentor-mentee relationship between two Air Guard brigadier generals and two local siblings.

-U.S. Air Force Brig.
-Gen. Christopher ‘Mookie’ Walker, left, special assistant to the Air National Guard director on diversity and inclusion, and Brig.
-Gen. Charles ‘Chuck’ Walker, right, director, Office of Complex Investigations, National Guard Bureau, both volunteered to be speed mentors during the virtual 2021 Black Engineer of the Year Awards (BEYA) Science, Technology, Engineering, and Mathematics (STEM) Conference Feb.
-12, 2021.
+In February, Brig.
+Gen. Charles ‘Chuck’ Walker, director, National Guard Bureau’s Office of Complex Investigations, and Brig.
+Gen. Christopher ‘Mookie’ Walker, special assistant to the director of the Air National Guard for diversity and inclusion, volunteered to be speed mentors during the virtual 2021 Black Engineer of the Year Awards (BEYA) Science, Technology, Engineering, and Mathematics (STEM) Conference.

 The BEYA STEM Conference brings together K-12 and college students from across the nation to learn about STEM career opportunities and network with private industry experts, government leaders, and military professionals.

-(Photo illustration by Tech.
-Sgt.
-Morgan R. Whitehouse) (Two courtesy photos a border was added to create this image.)
+Upon conclusion of the speed mentoring session, the generals offered their contact information to the mentees.
+Several days later, 16-year-old Jalen Vincent emailed Brig.
+Gen. ‘Mookie' Walker requesting more guidance on how to pursue an Air Force career by way of the U.S. Air Force Academy.

 |Date Taken: